Harassment, Intimidation and Bullying (HIB): Resources and Reporting

 If your child feel he/she has been harassed or bullied, the incident(s) should be reported immediately to a teacher, counselor, or principal.
-Children bullied on the bus may report information to the Acting Director of Transportation Julie Naylor at 206-236-3337.
+Children harrassed or bullied on the bus may report information to the Transportation Department, attention Julie Naylor at 206-236-3337.

 District Compliance Officer

 To report an instance of harassment, intimidation, or bullying please contact your school administrator first.
-If your concern was not completely addressed by the school administration please contact Erin Battersby, Senior Director at 206-230-6277, firstname.lastname@example.org.
+If your concern is not completely addressed by the school administration, please contact Erin Battersby, Senior Director, at 206-230-6277, firstname.lastname@example.org.

 Policies, Procedures and Forms

 - 3207 Policy: Prohibition of Harassment, Hazing, Intimidation and Bullying